YonatanPerel/Pendo_Task/README.md

 	update blog post:
-		POST {'content': content OR 'upvote' true/false} + HTTP basic authentication details.
+		POST {'content': content OR 'upvote': true/false} + HTTP basic authentication details.
 		to: /entry/post_id
-		this is used for both updating the content of the post, and up/downvoting it.
+		this is used for both updating the content of the post, and up/downvoting it, and therefore only needs one of the parameters.

 	Delete blog post: